What is an Internship and How Will It Benefit Your Future Career?

 - Secure an internship.

-- Determine whether the student's major department offers a 198-I or 298-I course.
-If not, locate a related department that offers a 198-I or 298-I course (refer to the UCR General Catalog).
+- Determine whether your major department offers a 198-I or 298-I course and if your internship meets eligibility for credit within your major.
+If not, work with your academic advisor to identify a related department that offers a 198-I or 298-I course (refer to the UCR General Catalog).

 To receive academic credit from UCR during the summer, students must register for Summer Session by submitting the Special Studies Application form (may be downloaded from the Summer Session website).